destuar/Complete-CS-Degree/z_Obsidian Notes/Hierarchical Clustering.md

-**Hierarchical Clustering** is a method that builds a hierarchy of clusters by either successively merging smaller clusters (agglomerative) or dividing larger clusters (divisive).
+**Hierarchical [[Clustering]]** is an [[Unsupervised Learning]] method that builds a hierarchy of clusters by either successively merging smaller clusters (agglomerative) or dividing larger clusters (divisive).
 It provides a tree-like structure of nested clusters called a dendrogram.

 ### Mathematical Framework
 For agglomerative clustering, distance between clusters A and B: